edgeimpulse/expert-projects/corrosion-detection-reterminal.md

 ## Introduction

 We utilize metal objects crafted from iron and steel in our everyday lives.
-When these materials are exposed to moisture, there is a risk of corrosion occuring.
+When these materials are exposed to moisture, there is a risk of corrosion occurring.
 Corrosion is a chemical process that destroys the surface of metals, as a result of chemical and electrochemical reactions caused by environmental circumstances.
 This leads to a loss of metallic components, which may contribute to diminished efficiency in the metal part's end-use applications.
 This reduces the life of metallic parts and can increase maintenance costs.
 The study of corrosion growth aids in the development of preventative strategies to avert such losses.

 In this project the idea is to perform a demonstration on detecting corrosion, using TinyML.
 In heavy industries such as transportation, mining, construction, ship building, etc, corrosion remains a serious risk of operational safety.
 The cost associated with inadequate protection against corrosion can be huge.
 A lot of these industries rely on visual inspection of industrial environments by humans.
 However, in some cases, these industrial environments can be in remote or adverse conditions, thereby putting humans at risk.
 Additionally, the process of detecting and analyzing different types of corrosion is also subject to interpretation by humans.
 Using Deep Learning, it is possible to reduce and, in many cases, even remove the subjectivity.
 By using vehicles, such as robots or drones, it is possible to automate the process of inspection of such industrial environments.
 This can reduce risks to humans, as well as control costs for such operations.
 In this demonstration, we're proposing to build a deep learning model, using an edge AI device based upon the [Seeed Studio reTerminal](https://www.seeedstudio.com/ReTerminal-with-CM4-p-4904.html).
 And we'll integrate this with a webcam for you to visualize such corroded parts.